widdix/attachmentav-wordpress/plugin/README.txt

 = Which file types are supported? =

 attachmentAV scans all file types.

+= What's the maximum supported file size? =

 The maximum file size is 10 MB.

 = Which upload methods are covered? =